 In Bob’s own words.
 “Coming from a long line of fisherman, being semiretired and living on Discovery Bay is like coming home in a very deep, satisfying way.
 I’m looking for a way to build community in my community.
 Building a trail across the Olympic Peninsula offers a unique opportunity to do that using the skills and interests I have developed over the years.”

 Ron Wheeler, Jefferson County

-PTC Focus: Combined ODT/PTC website, launched in 2017.
+PTC Focus: 2017 Combined ODT/PTC website, webmaster, marketing support.

-Background & Hobbies: Ron is a retired aviation safety manager and creator of the international bicycle touring resource The Loaded Touring Bike – Photo Gallery.
-He has extensive brand and marketing experience on a national level.
+Background & Hobbies: Ron is a retired USAF aviation safety manager and creator of the international bicycle touring resource The Loaded Touring Bike – Photo Gallery.
+He has extensive brand and marketing experience.

 Ron enjoys hiking, running, cycling, kayaking, and exploring.

 In Ron’s own words: “The Olympic Discovery Trail elevates quality of life within the communities it flows through, bringing people outside and together.
 When you meet someone on the trail, you already have something great in common.
 See you on the ODT!”